 She has received numerous awards and many honorary doctoral degrees.

 The Nursing Legacy of Alyce Wattleton

+Abortion is a highly charged issue and there are good people on each side.
+Faye Wattleton has dedicated her life to fighting for equality and reproductive rights for women.
 While not everyone agrees with her beliefs, she has remained true to herself and not wavered in her mission.

 Nursing Resources for More Information About Alyce Wattleton